FlyHuman/lsg-course/partA.md

 ### <a name="access-the-user-interface"></a> 1.
 Access the User Interface

-A cluster is composed of several computers that we call nodes.
-The UI (short for User Interface) is the node where you can log in to from the outside world.
+We keep saying that LSG is a cluster.
+The cluster is composed of several computers that we call nodes.
+The UI (short for User Interface) is the node from the LSG cluster where you can log in to from the outside world.
 The login node allows you to interact with the LSG.
 Let's log in.

 #### Log in to the UI